Mathematics and Science Teaching

-The program provides practical, hands-on experience, including experimenting in chemistry labs, examining geological formations with a geologist and observing stars with an astronomer.
+This mathematics and science teaching program provides practical, hands-on experience, including experimenting in chemistry labs, examining geological formations with a geologist and observing stars with an astronomer.
+Classes take place during evenings, weekends and online.

 This program is offered once every two years.
 The next intake is Fall 2022.